 - Toasting Performance

 The star ratings for baking and broiling performance were both negatively affected by the long preheat wait times.
-But the 3-year warranty is also a consideration and is longer than most other competitors.
+But the 3-year warranty is also a consideration, and it covers a period longer than most other competitors.

 Where to buy?
 It's available from: